bulksign/Bulksign/README.md

-## Bulksign is a Digital Transaction Management solution.
-With our digital signatures platform, we offer anyone a solution to easily and securely sign digital documents anywhere and from any device.
+### Bulksign is a Digital Signatures platform.
+With our platform, we offer anyone a solution to easily and securely sign digital documents anywhere and from any device.
 We are offering both a SAAS product and an on-premise version which customers can install on their servers.

 <br>
 <br>